ts-stack/markdown/README.md

 `Marked.setBlockRule( regexp[, callback] )` method, which takes a regular expression as the first argument, and returns result `regexp.exec(string)` to `callback(execArr)`, which can be passed as a second argument.

+In regular expression very important adding symbol `^` from start.
+You should do this anyway.

 ```ts
 import { Marked, escape } from 'marked-ts';